How to Earn Teacher Certification in Wisconsin

 Certification and licensing ensure that teachers meet high-level standards on a state-by-state basis and the state of Wisconsin has particular requirements for issuing teacher certificates.
-Use our guide to learn what you’ll need to do to teach in the state, no matter what education role you pursue, or if you currently live in-state or elsewhere.
 The standard method for becoming a teacher is through a state-approved program as an undergraduate student.
 Wisconsin has approved many programs statewide for training new teachers.

 Minimum Education Requirements for Wisconsin State